NervanaSystems/ngraph/doc/sphinx/source/frameworks/validation-testing.rst

 Validation and testing
 ######################

-We validated perfomance for the following TensorFlow and MXNet workloads:
+We validated performance for the following TensorFlow* and MXNet* workloads:

 TensorFlow